 HELSEED is a startup entrepreneurship programme for students, which aims to encourage them to develop their ideas towards startup companies.
 The competition entails a pitching competition, in which the creators of the best business plans present their ideas to a jury and an audience.
 Early stage funding is offered for the most promising ideas.
 Behind the programme are the University of Helsinki and Helsinki Think Company.

 In the HELSEED programme, the students create a written business plan based on their idea.
 The Helsinki Think Company team gives support in this creative process.
 A team of University of Helsinki Funds representatives review the business plans and gives feedback on them.
-The creators of the best business plans are invited to present their idea orally to a jury and an audience at Think Corner during the Slush week in November 2020.
+The creators of the best business plans are invited to present their idea orally to a jury and an audience at Think Corner on 27 November 2020.
 Early stage funding of 10,000–50,000 euros is offered for the most promising ideas.
 The conditions of the possible funding are negotiated separately.

 Students who want to participate in the program are warmly welcomed to work on their idea and presentation at the Helsinki Think Company coworking spaces, when they are open.
 Helsinki Think Company is located at all campuses of the University of Helsinki.
 Since the corona virus epidemic has closed spaces, please check the opening times on the Helsinki Think Company website.